Mid-D-Man/mid-engine/docs/DOCUMENTATION_AND_COMMENTING_GUIDELINES.md

 When you touch a file:

-1. Check whether its crate has a `docs/<CRATE_NAME>.md` file.
-If not, create one.
+1. Check whether its crate has documentation covering it: a single `docs/<CRATE_NAME>.md`, or, for a split crate, the relevant `docs/<CRATE_NAME>/<PART_NAME>.md`.
+If neither exists yet, create the appropriate one.
 2. Check whether that file has its own section in the doc.
 If not, add one.
 3. Clean up comments in the file you touched, following the rules above.
 Don't sweep the rest of the crate unless that's explicitly asked for.
-4. If the file you're editing has fix history, decision notes, or problem logs sitting in its comments, move that content into the doc file's Fixes and Problems section (or the relevant module section) and strip it out of the source.
+4. If the file you're editing has fix history, decision notes, or problem logs sitting in its comments, move that content into the doc's Fixes and Problems section (or the relevant module section) and strip it out of the source.